openstax/oer.exports/readme-epub.txt

 See the docbook.txt for setting things up (You can ignore anything with Apache FOP).

+Additionally, the epub scripts that come with Docbook require Ruby.
+Another set of tools may work as an alternative: http://code.google.com/p/epub-tools/

 We're ready to do some converting!

 To generate an epub file, you will need (due to a bug in docbook) to run the following line: